Skip to main content

 Priority 2) ASCIA Working Parties will develop genetic testing and newborn screening (NBS) information to facilitate clinical implementation.
 (Goals 1, 2, 3, 8)

-An ASCIA working party will further address issues for better access and funding of genetic testing and the implementation of the clinical aspects for severe combined immunodeficiency (SCID) newborn screening (NBS).
-Whilst SCID NBS laboratory testing is now available in all jurisdictions, each region has differences which need to be considered in a consistent approach for SCID NBS and genetic testing.
+ASCIA will further address issues for better access and funding of genetic testing and the implementation of the clinical aspects for severe combined immunodeficiency (SCID) newborn screening (NBS).
+Whilst SCID NBS laboratory testing is now available in all jurisdictions in Australia and New Zealand, each region has differences which need to be considered in a consistent approach for SCID NBS and genetic testing.

-- ASCIA is developing a new genetic testing guide for clinical immunologists.
+• ASCIA will develop a new genetic testing guide for clinical immunology/allergy specialists.

 Priority 3) Education Program for Transition from Paediatric to Adult Care and advocacy for resourcing of improved transition services based on the Clinical Care Standard (Goal 4, 6)